 8 Tips for Stress Management

-Do you feel overwhelmed by too many tasks on your To Do List and too many worries?
-Here are some techniques to lower the stress.
+Do you feel overwhelmed by too many tasks on your To-Do List and too many worries?
+Here are some techniques to lower stress.

 1. Write each task you have set for yourself on a separate piece of paper.
 Also, include Time Out.
 Crunch them up and scatter them on the floor.
 Pick one up and work only on that task.
 While you are working on this one thing, none of the other chores matter.

 2. Make a list of all your “Shoulds”.
 These are the things you think you should be doing.
 Go down your list and prioritize.
 Which one is the most important for you to do today?
 Which ones can wait?
 What can you discard?